 You can pay online with a credit or debit card through PayPal, check or money order.
 We also accept checks or money orders by mail.

 Mail check/money order to: Attention Borrower Payments, The Seattle Public Library, 1000 Fourth Ave., Seattle, WA 98104.
 Include your Library card number so your account is credited.
 You will receive a receipt in the mail.

 What does the Library do with payments?

-Fine and fee payments support the Library’s operating budget, which keeps libraries open and lets us buy new materials and equipment.
+Payments support our operating budget, which keeps libraries open and lets us buy new materials and equipment.

 What happens if charges aren't paid?

-You may get reminders from Unique Management Services about overdue materials and outstanding fines.
+You may get reminders from Unique Management Services about overdue materials and outstanding charges.

 Can I contest a charge on my account?